Anna Parzymies: Life and career

-Parzymies is also the creator and founder of Dialog Academic Publishing, a Polish publishing company started in 1992.
+Parzymies was also the creator and founder of Dialog Academic Publishing, a Polish publishing company started in 1992.
 The company specializes in publications that are related to Africa and Asia or are written by authors from the area.
 Fiction published includes classical Sanskrit poetry, modern Chinese poetry, and novels written by North African authors.
 It has also published a number of European authors.
 A considerable part of its output is related to religion and Oriental languages.

+Parzymies died on 14 August 2026, at the age of 87.